 Life’s Too Short (HBO)

-The comedy has ended after just seven episodes but the cable channel will air a wrap up special.
+The comedy has ended after just seven episodes but the cable channel aired a wrap up special.

 Love You, Mean It with Whitney Cummings (E!)